 - Active duty military affidavit

 Many courts have their own required forms for the military affidavit and may reject inconsistent versions.
 When ordering an affidavit from the SCRACVS, the user may request jurisdiction-specific formats.
 If the SCRACVS does not yet offer a format, the user may supply it and the SCRACVS will make it available to all users.
 Alternatively, the user might prepare his own affidavit, in compliance with local rules or customs, and attach a copy of the SCRACVS certification or affidavit as a court exhibit.

-Affidavits are NOT available through the DoD DMDC site.
+Affidavits are NOT available through the DOD DMDC site.
 But affidavits ARE available from the SCRACVS and are sent within one business day of the order.
 Fedex delivery service is available.
-The charge for an affidavit is $20, plus overnight delivery charges.
+The charge for an affidavit is $30, plus overnight delivery charges.

 The purpose of the SCRA affidavit is to provide courts and other institutions proof of compliance with the law.
-However, it is important to note that the SCRA is not a blanket protection against all judgments, and if a servicemember becomes aware of a court proceeding or other adverse action, he or she should immediately consult a competent attorney for advice.
+However, it is important to note that the SCRA is not a blanket protection against all judgments, and if a servicemember becomes aware of a court proceeding or other adverse action, they should immediately consult a competent attorney for advice.